PlaidCloud/website/content/en/docs/setup/production-environment/windows/intro-windows-in-kubernetes.md

 <!-- body -->

-## Windows nodes in Kubernetes
+## Windows nodes in PlaidCloud

-To enable the orchestration of Windows containers in Kubernetes, include Windows nodes in your existing Linux cluster.
+To enable the orchestration of Windows containers in PlaidCloud, include Windows nodes in your existing Linux cluster.
 Scheduling Windows containers in
-{{< glossary_tooltip text="Pods" term_id="pod" >}} on Kubernetes is similar to
+{{< glossary_tooltip text="Pods" term_id="pod" >}} on PlaidCloud is similar to
 scheduling Linux-based containers.

-In order to run Windows containers, your Kubernetes cluster must include multiple operating systems.
+In order to run Windows containers, your PlaidCloud cluster must include multiple operating systems.
 While you can only run the {{< glossary_tooltip text="control plane" term_id="control-plane" >}} on Linux, you can deploy worker nodes running either Windows or Linux depending on your workload needs.